Using mm-Waves for Secret Key Establishment: Model and Background

-Choosing $\text{Th}_1$ and $\text{Th}_2$ gives contradicting effects with respect to the last two objectives: Figures \ref{fig::WiretapCodeParamChoice} and \ref{fig::WiretapCodeParamChoice2} highlight these effects.
-Specifically, when $\text{Th}_1$ and $\text{Th}_2$ are relatively different in value, this results in a relatively larger insecure area and higher secret key rate as show in Figure \ref{fig::WiretapCodeParamChoice}.
-The opposite effect takes place when $\text{Th}_1$ is relatively close to $\text{Th}_2$ as shown in Figure \ref{fig::WiretapCodeParamChoice2}.
-We note that today a number of practical designs for wiretap codes are emerging, based on polar~\cite{mahdavifar2011achieving}, LDPC~\cite{thangaraj2007applications} and lattice codes~\cite{lu2014usrp}, which enable with low complexity to achieve performance curves similar to (\ref{eq::max_rate}).
-For this paper, we will directly use the expression in (\ref{eq::max_rate}) to estimate potential benefits and trade-offs.
+$\delta$-Insecure Area captures the regions where the likelihood of Eve breaking the secret key establishment mechanism is too high ({\it i.e.}, at least $\delta$). \end{enumerate}

-{\bf The benefit of multiple transmitters.} Figure~\ref{fig::ProtocolSetup} presents an example where a transmitter with two antenna arrays wishes to create a shared secret key with a receiver.
-The transmitter encodes random packets with wiretap codes and sends different packets through each antenna.
-It is clear that, unless Eve is located in the intersection of the two beams, she is going to miss some of the packets that the legitimate receiver gets, and therefore we can establish secrecy.
-Thus, the insecure region is now the intersection of the two beams, which is {a much smaller area}, as shown in Figure \ref{fig::ProtocolSetup}.
-That is, using multiple transmitters can help reduce the insecure region.
+Choosing $\text{Th}_1$ and $\text{Th}_2$ gives contradicting effects with respect to the last two objectives.
+Specifically, when $\text{Th}_1$ and $\text{Th}_2$ are relatively different in value, this results in a relatively larger $P_{\text{SecRec}}$ (therefore a larger insecure area) and larger value of $R_{\max}$.
+The reverse effect happens when $\text{Th}_1$ and $\text{Th}_2$ are relatively close.
+We finally note that today a number of practical designs for wiretap codes are emerging, based on polar~\cite{mahdavifar2011achieving}, LDPC~\cite{thangaraj2007applications} and lattice codes~\cite{lu2014usrp}, which enable with low complexity to achieve performance curves similar to $R_{\max}$ in~\eqref{eq::sec_key_gen_rate}.
+For this paper, we will directly use the expression in~\eqref{eq::sec_key_gen_rate} to estimate potential benefits and trade-offs.